isabelc/crucible/README.md

 Getting Started
 ---------------

-The first thing you want to do is copy the `crucible` directory and change the name
+The first thing you want to do is copy the `crucible` directory and change the name.
+Then do a 6-step search and replace:

 1. Search for `'crucible'` (inside single quotations) to capture the text domain and replace with: `'megatherium'`